 Jobs at The Disability Resource Centre

 The Disability Resource Centre welcomes job applications from disabled people, carers or those with an interest in disability issues.
-The Disability Resource Centre operates a Guaranteed Interview Scheme for any person with a disability who meets the essential criteria of the Job Profile.

 Working at a charity